tthorntone/AdNauseam-Wiki/Dashboard:-3rd-party-filters.md

 ![3rd-party filter pane](https://cloud.githubusercontent.com/assets/585534/9589096/0b6cc212-4ffa-11e5-82f1-d276b71fef91.png)

-uBlock Origin discards duplicate filters, so the number of filters used within a filter lists depends on how many duplicate filters were detected.
+uBlock Origin discards duplicate filters, so the number of filters used within a filter list depends on how many duplicate filters were detected within that filter list.
 The order in which the filter lists are loaded into memory is undefined.

 ***